Great All-Ages Resort: Pink Shell Beach

 Plan A Multi-Generation Vacation At Pink Shell

 Kitchens are always handy with kids, but for extended family vacations they are especially helpful.
 Stock up on cereal, eggs and baked goods and there’s no need to try to get a big group out to breakfast first thing in the morning.
-If you want an evening meal with privacy for your group, you can cook, splurge on room service, or order take-out (Book it!).
+If you want an evening meal with privacy for your group, you can cook, splurge on room service, or order take-out (Find the lowest available rate on HotelsCombined).

-Pink Shell Beach Resort & Marina hosts many destination weddings, so it’s quite used to having guest of all ages.
-It’s well organized to make it easy for families to come together as much as they like and to also get time apart when they need to.
+Pink Shell Beach Resort & Marina makes it easy for families to come together as much as they like and to also get time apart when they need to.
+It’s a good bet for multi-generation vacations.

 For example, an attractive family pool area has a main pool with a playful waterfall and graduated entrance, plus a splash pad and separate wading pool.
 The beach offers plenty of lounge chairs and room to spread out; it’s a good place to base yourselves for a day, even as you take turns going off on your own.